Kent State University at Stark Theatre

 By Theresa Rebeck

 An arrogant television executive faced with dwindling ratings hires America's favorite news anchor to host a popular reality show.
-Meanwhile, a TV addict with an unhealthy obsession for her teeters on the edge as tensions in his house rise and explode into a drama that holds the nation riveted.
+Meanwhile, a TV addict with an unhealthy obsession for her teeters on the edge as tensions in her house rise and explode into a drama that holds the nation riveted.
 Filled with comedic satire, Our House examines a culture that is fascinated with transforming sobering crisis into sexy entertainment.

 Performance Dates:April 4, 5, 11 & 12 at 8 p.m.